openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 By :ref:`setting up cohort groups<Enabling and Configuring Cohorts>` in a course, you create smaller communities of students.
 You can design different course experiences for students in different cohort groups.
-In discussion topics that are divided by cohorts, students can also communicate and share experiences privately within the cohort group that they are assigned to.
-Cohort-only discussion opportunities can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.
+In discussion topics that are divided by cohort group, students can also communicate and share experiences privately within the cohort group that they are assigned to.
+Cohort- only discussion opportunities can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.

 If you use cohort groups in your course, you define a set of cohort groups to